Hr15h1/Attendance_system_using_facial_recognition/README.md

 - OpenCV, DeepFace for facial recognition.
 - PySide6 for the GUI framework.
-- SQLite for database management.
+- PostgreSQL for database management.